ad3ller/oskar/README.md

 Essentially, it is a tool for running experiments.
 It was designed with a focus on:

- - Hardware extensibility (it should be reasonably easy to add new control/ DAQ hardware).
+ - Hardware extensibility (it should be reasonably easy to add new control/ data-aquisition hardware).
  - Structuring data for analysis.
  - Recording relevant metadata (e.g., oscilloscope settings).